 Please be advised that the study of dance as an art form does involve physical contact.
 All faculty and staff members undergo a background check.
 If you feel there has been any inappropriate physical contact, in class or rehearsal, please immediately report the incident to the School Director.

 A student with an injury is encouraged to observe class in order not to fall behind with material.
 Students should inform their instructors of any recent illness, injury or other medical conditions that may affect stamina or performance.
 All injuries sustained while at any Louisville Ballet School location must be reported and documented by filling out an injury report which is available as needed.
 All medication is the responsibility of the student and parent(s) Click here for a listing of Dance Medicine & Physical Therapy Resources Referrals.

 During adolescence, learning and maintaining good personal hygiene is very important.
 Dancers perspire during classes and it is encouraged that they use deodorant and/or antiperspirant to minimize body odor.
 Students may take classes on multiple days during the week and should wear clean dancewear every day.
-Students should wash their hands after using the restroom to decrease the spread of germs.
+Students should wash their hands with soap and water after using the restroom to decrease the spread of germs.

 Please be considerate of the health of classmates and Instructors.
 In order to ward off an “epidemic” during cold and flu season, please give your child adequate time to recover from an illness before returning to class.
 Classes are physically demanding and partial participation is not as beneficial as taking an alternate make-up class when the student is fully recovered.
 Students who show symptoms of severe and/or contagious illness will not be allowed to take class and will be isolated and sent home.
 Please make sure that the School has your updated contact information.